 - Exercising regularly (especially leg strengthening and improving balance)

 - Having an eye doctor check their vision at least once a year

 - Reviewing their medicines with a doctor or pharmacist

-There are evidence based interventions for older adults, including programs designed specifically to prevent falls.
+There are evidence-based interventions for older adults, including programs designed specifically to prevent falls.
 The Centers for Disease Control and Prevention (CDC) has resources available for providers interested in these interventions, including a compendium of evidence based fall interventions and a guide on developing community based falls prevention programs.
 The National Council on Aging (NCOA) also has information about evidence based programs.
-A few of these interventions include:
+A few of the interventions being conducted in Florida include:

 - Stepping On

-See the aforementioned resources for more of these programs.
-Older adults interested in participating in a community based program should contact their local Aging and Disability Resource Center to find out what is available in their area.
+Older adults interested in participating in a community based program should contact their local Aging and Disability Resource Center.